 Boosting Brassicas with Polysulphate

-Research by two Indian scientists has proved that Polysulphate fertilizer provides what brassica crops need to help achieve peak performance.
+Research by two Indian scientists has proved that Polysulphate fertiliser provides what brassica crops need to help achieve peak performance.

-It is widely understood that sulfur is an important plant macronutrient.
-Sulfur is associated with high yield and good quality, particularly in brassicas.
-It is also one of the main nutrients in Polysulphate, our fertilizer made from polyhalite, the natural mineral consisting of hydrated sulfate of potassium (K), calcium (Ca) and magnesium (Mg).
-Brassicas too, benefit from sulfur.
-Cabbages and cauliflowers grow more, and better, with Polysulphate as sulfur is naturally included in its mixed composition.
+It is widely understood that sulphur is an important plant macronutrient.
+Sulphur is associated with high yield and good quality, particularly in brassicas.
+It is also one of the main nutrients in Polysulphate, our fertiliser made from polyhalite, the natural mineral consisting of hydrated sulphate of potassium (K), calcium (Ca) and magnesium (Mg).

 Polysulphate Pushes Production Up